top of page

 In silico toxicological assessment of medical devices based on structural alerts and QSAR modeling

-In silico and QSAR predictions for cosmetic packaging and food contact materials
+QSAR predictions for cosmetic packaging and food contact materials

-In silico and QSAR predictions for the toxicological risk assessment of medical devices
+QSAR predictions for medical devices

 In silico NAMs: